cloudevents/spec/subscriptions-api.md

   `subscriptionconfig` keys specified in the Discovery Endpoint Service definition.
 The `value` MUST conform to the data type specified by the value in the `subscriptionconfig` entry for the `key`.

+In general the intent of this specification is to consider the processing of events to have 3 conceptual phases:
+- event generation.
+This phase creates the events and is typically controlled by the **config** property.
+This might include settings that influence how often events are generated, or the scope of the event sources being monitored.
+- event filtering.
+This phase, as the name implies, will "filter" the stream of events generated from the previous phase.
+The **filters** property will be used to specify how this filtering will be done.
+Whether this is done separately from the event generation phase, or as part of it, is an implementation choice.
+It is also possible for Subscription Managers to control this aspect of the event stream via the **config** property if they so choose.
+- event transmission.
+This phase controls how the events are sent to the sink.
+  Typically, by this step in the processing the set of events to be sent are already known and the only variable is the exact mechanism that will be used to send them.
+The **protocol** and **protocolsettings** properties will control this phase.

+Additionally, it might be possible for one Subscription property to have influence over multiple phases of the event processing.
+Regardless of which aspect of the Subscription is controlled by which of the above phases/properties, the Service description specified by the Discovery specification SHOULD contain enough information for a consumer to know which properties to use when creating a Subscription to get the desired results.

 Below is an example JSON serialization of a susbcription: